-- · Economic commitments
+- Economic commitments

 - Apply fair, transparent business practices.

 - Ensure confidentiality.

 - Fight corruption.

 - Environmental commitments

-- Controlled consumption of energy and natural
+- Controlled consumption of energy and natural resources.

 - Management of hazardous products.

 - Waste recycling.

 - Staff and social commitments

 - Safeguard the mental and physical health of employees.

 - Child labor.

 - Ensuring legal protection of employees.

 - Fighting discrimination at work.

 - Freedom of association and the right to collective bargaining.

-The proportion of suppliers managed by the purchasing department in France to have signed the Purchasing and CSR Charter is 90% in number (% of suppliers having signed the charter) and 99% in value (% of total procurement carried out by suppliers having signed the charter).
-International data is currently being consolidated.
+The proportion of suppliers managed by the purchasing department in France to have signed the Purchasing and CSR Charter is 58% in number (% of suppliers having signed the charter) and 85% in value (% of total procurement carried out by suppliers having signed the charter).
+Germany, Chile, Morocco, Indonesia, Réunion Island and Italy are excluded from this calculation.